brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

 ---
 title: A Tribute to John Ashbery
-summary: A reading of John Ashbery by poets Tonya Foster, Todd Colby, Emily Skillings, Olivier Brossard, and Anselm Berrigan.
+summary: In celebration of his birthday, the Rail is hosting a reading of John Ashbery by poets Tonya M. Foster, Todd Colby, Emily Skillings, Olivier Brossard, and Anselm Berrigan.
 The event will be led by Marcella Durand.
 people:
   - person: tonya-m-foster
     event_bio: "Tonya M. Foster is the author of A Swarm of Bees in High Court, and